The 7 Best SaaS Analytics Tools of 2023

 You can get these answers using traffic analytics software like Google Analytics and social media analytics tools like NapoleonCat and Brand24.

-Google Analytics helps SaaS businesses understand their website audience better by tracking a range of visitor activity, including how users arrive at your site, where they navigate, and how much time they spend on each page.
+Google Analytics helps SaaS businesses understand their website audience better by tracking a range of key metrics of visitor activity, including how users arrive at your site, where they navigate, and how much time they spend on each page.

 Google Analytics also features conversion tracking, allowing you to track the source of each conversion after setting up your conversion points.
 This helps you improve your marketing messages, and combining this information with the overall user activity data helps you craft better user personas.